Calvin and Hobbes by Bill Watterson for July 01, 2014

 59. Clochette 3 ok

-linusfontrodona almost 10 years ago
+linusfontrodona over 10 years ago

 I’m very sorry I thought it the wrong way :-/ It’s much easier and straightforward than I wrote in my previous comment: just multiply 200 seconds by 0,705 revolutions per second: that’s 141 turns.
 My deepest apologies!